Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/character/available-chars.rst

 Available Characters
 ====================

-28 of 54 characters in Genius Invokation TCG are available in the simulator.
+29 of 57 characters in Genius Invokation TCG are available in the simulator.

 Pyro
 ------

 * Bennett
+* Dehya
 * Fatui Pyro Agent
 * Klee
 * Yoimiya